 Paz Ellis has been writing since childhood.
 She began her journey as a writer with poetry and short stories.
 She grew up in a household of voracious readers.
 Her father used to write Cuban folk songs and one of her uncles is a poet.
 Like her older sister, she kept journals.
 When she was about twelve years-old her mother gave her a wonderful gift... her first hardcover book.
 It was a beautiful copy of "Little Women."
 She looked at it and realized that her name would be on a book cover one day.
 However, her first book was a product of grief.
 She wrote a memoir, Plantains and the Seven Plagues several months after her mother passed away and has not stopped writing since that day.

 Paz has also published a fictional book, "Just Finn".
 It is a story about an autistic young man, inspired by her brother who has lived with Asperger Syndrome for over 45 years.
 "Just Finn" is the 1st of a two-part series.
-Part II will be available in the fall of 2020.
+Part II will became available in June 2021.

-Paz was born and raised in New Jersey and currently lives in Florida.
+Paz was born and raised in New Jersey and recently returned to the Northeast.
 She lived on a cattle ranch in Oklahoma for 20 years with her husband.
-She has two teenage sons.
-Paz is also a photographer, a history buff and an avid reader.
+She has two young adult sons.
+Paz is also a photographer, a history buff, voice talent, editor, and an avid reader.